Canadian Indian residential school system: Loss of language and culture

 Although some schools permitted students to speak their Indigenous languages, suppressing their languages and culture was a key tactic used to assimilate Indigenous children.
 Many students spoke the language of their families fluently when they first entered residential schools.
 The schools strictly prohibited the use of these languages even though many students spoke little to no English or French.
-Traditional and spiritual activities including the potlatch and Sun Dance were also banned.
 Some survivors reported being strapped or forced to eat soap when they were caught speaking their own language.
 The inability to communicate was further affected by their families' inabilities to speak English or French.
 Upon leaving residential school some survivors felt ashamed of being Indigenous as they were made to view their traditional identities as ugly and dirty.
 Survivors also have to deal with the effects of cultural linguicide, which is defined as loss of language which eventually leads to loss of culture.

 The stigma the residential school system created against elders passing Indigenous culture on to younger generations has been linked to the over-representation of Indigenous languages on the list of endangered languages in Canada.
 The TRC noted that most of the 90 Indigenous languages that still exist are at risk of disappearing, with great-grandparents as the only speakers of many such languages.